Kickboxer: Vengeance: Plot

-The next day, Liu has Kurt and Durand arrested for safekeeping with Liu having full intention on protecting Kurt from Tong Po.
-Knowing that night would be the fight between Kurt and Tong Po, Durand and Kurt are able to escape.
-Liu also informs Wattona that she is having him investigated for corruption with the country's authorities.
+The next day, Liu has Kurt and Durand arrested; Liu intending to protect Kurt from Tong Po.
+Durand and Kurt are able to escape.
+Liu also informs Wattona that she is having him investigated for corruption.
 That night, Kurt and Tong have their long-awaited match.
 The first round has Tong Po getting most of the upper hand, but Kurt proves to be a worthy fighter, impressing the crowd.
 The second round includes broken glass on the hands, but once again Tong Po proves to be too powerful.
 Liu shows up to arrest Marcia, who vows she will be out the next morning.
 Liu arrives at the fight, but does not stop the fight this time.

 The final round has Tong Po and Kurt fight with double swords to the death.
-Kurt is able to knock one of Tong Po's swords out of his hands and throw one of his swords, slashing Tong Po in the face and the sword impales on the wall.
-Kurt still gets knocked down, but finally has the determination to take on Tong Po.
+Kurt is able to knock one of Tong Po's swords out of his hands and throws one of his swords, slashing Tong Po in the face.
+The sword is impaled on the wall.
 Kurt is able to now get the upper hand, especially when he has countered Tong Po's headlock, the same move that killed Eric.
 Kurt uses an array of Muay Thai and even adds a bit of grappling to stop Tong Po.
-However, when it looks like Kurt has won, Tong Po pushes Kurt to the impaled sword and the two lock up with Kurt finally using his strength to impale Tong Po on the exposed blade of the sword, killing him when he tells Tong Po, "This is for Eric".
+However, when it looks like Kurt has won, Tong Po pushes Kurt onto the impaled sword and the two lock up with Kurt finally using his strength to impale Tong Po on the exposed blade of the sword, killing him when he tells Tong Po, "This is for Eric".

 The next day, Kurt and Liu leave on a boat with Kavi and another female with Durand offering his goodbye in comic fashion.